Monthly Meeting

 The monthly meeting will be held in the Power Center Ballroom, Duquesne University.
 Registration for dinner is required.

-Please pay for your meal with cash at the time of the meeting. $5 for students; $10 for all others.
+Please pay for your meal with cash at the time of the meeting.

 5:00 pm – Social Hour